Nature Photo Competition “European Treasures of Nature 2015”

 Felix A. Wirtz, Head of division Corporate communications, Gelsenwasser AG

 (1) Entry fee and organisation.
 There is no entry fee.
 The organisers will bear the organisational costs of the competition and of the return of the slides.
-The organisers are the EuroNatur Foundation, EuroNatur-Service GmbH, the magazine "natur" and NaturVision.
+The organisers are the EuroNatur Foundation, EuroNatur-Service GmbH, the magazine "natur", NaturVision and Gelsenwasser AG.
 The competition is open to all photographers whose main residence is in Europe.
-The closing date by which entries must arrive is 31 March 2013.
+The closing date by which entries must arrive is 31 March 2015.

 (2) Subjects and judging.
 Subjects should be drawn from nature in Europe.
 The jury will award prizes to the top twelve and have the option to award the “Jury’s special award".
-The 12 prize-winning pictures will be printed in the EuroNatur calendar 2014.
+The 12 prize-winning pictures will be printed in the EuroNatur calendar 2016.
 Up to 30 further pictures will be selected for display in exhibitions.
 The jury’s decisions are final.
 The organisers reserve the right to disqualify pictures that were obviously taken by infringing the code of conduct for wildlife photographers.
-This can be found at http://www.euronatur.org/photo.
 Digitally manipulated pictures, pictures of pets or farm animals, pictures of cultivated varieties of wild plants and pictures that were not taken in Europe will not be accepted.

 (3) Pictures.
 No more than five pictures may be entered per entrant/photographer.
 Entries may be in the form of digital colour pictures (submitted on CD or by email) or all types of non-glass slides (but no prints, no black and white photographs and no panorama formats).
 Please send only original slides or very good copies.
 Scans of slides are allowed, but please bear in mind that an excellent technical quality (focus, exposure) is an essential requirement for prize-winning images.
 Minimum resolution for digital pictures: 6 million pixels.
 Digital pictures must be submitted in two separate files on CD: